NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 When a Server does not support DNS Cookies, the Client MUST NOT send the same Client Cookie to that same Server again.
-Instead, it is recommended that the Client does not send a Client Cookie to that Server for a certain period, like for example five minutes, before it retries with a new Client Cookie.
+Instead, it is recommended that the Client does not send a Client Cookie to that Server for a certain period, for example five minutes, before it retries with a new Client Cookie.

 When a Server does support DNS Cookies, the Client should store the Client